JuliaCollections/OrderedCollections.jl/docs/src/ordered_containers.md

 #> 'd' => 4
 ```
 The `LittleDict` acts similarly to the `OrderedDict`.
-Hoever for small collections it is much faster.
+However for small collections it is much faster.
 Indeed the preceeding example (with the io redirected to `devnull`), runs 4x faster in the `LittleDict` version as the earlier `OrderedDict` version.

 ```@docs